FussballAndy/FussballAndy/README.md

-- 👋 Hi, I’m @FussballAndy
-- 👀 Atm I'm mainly coding in rust & java
+- Mainly coding in 🦀Rust, ☕Java and JS (TS).
-- 🌱 I’m currently learning rust ._.

-> **error**: No more lines specified
+- Currently living in Germany and attending 🏫school